Pope Leo XIV calls on Lebanese leaders to be true peacemakers as he seeks to bring message of hope

 A visit meant to give hope

 A Muslim-majority country where about a third of the population is Christian, Lebanon has always been a priority for the Vatican, a bulwark for Christians throughout the region.
-After years of conflict, Christian communities that date from the time of the Apostles have shrunk.
+After years of conflict, Christian communities that date from the time of the Apostles have shrunk as families have moved abroad for safety and better lives.

 In his welcome speech, Leo said “much good can come” from the Lebanese diaspora.
 “However, we must not forget that remaining in our homeland and working day by day to develop a civilization of love and peace remains something very valuable,” he said.